-To speak the truth, Nathan also doesn’t know much about our villages or towns or streets of the place we live (know our house’s surrounding though) but can know about the streets of London from a recent read.
+To speak the truth, Nathan also doesn’t know much about our villages or towns or streets of the place we live (know our house’s surroundings, though?) but can know about the streets of London from a recent read.
 We all know books are a powerful medium to transfer anything around us.
 So why not use them to teach the actual identity of our country and also the regional language?

 We love reading Gajapati Kulapati series; the story is basically about an elephant, but it beautifully talks about a village.
-How each people are ready to help one another and how they are enjoying playing outdoors.
-Once we pick these books, we are surely sowing a seed in their head to explore their surroundings and play outdoors.
+How each people is ready to help one another and how they are enjoying playing outdoors.
+Once we pick these books, we will surely sow a seed in their head to explore their surroundings and play outdoors.

 Another beautiful read is the Food Monster, which talks about food and the village fair.
 The only fair I remember is attending our church’s food fair or exhibition and devouring all the delicacies that are sold.
 This book beautifully talks about a fair and how a young boy eating all the delicacies and comparing with different shapes.
 This book will open up a dominant topic to talk about your regional foods and how you enjoyed them back then.

-Soda and Bonda a quirky tale of friendship between two unique characters, ye they get along so well.
-This book can be taught to our children how to nurture friendship seeing no differences.
+Soda and Bonda is a quirky tale of friendship between two unique characters, ye they get along so well.
+This book can be taught to our children how to nurture friendship, seeing no differences.

 How about reminding them about the street of India!
 Pick the book Where’s the cat or Maharani the cow.
-Ponni lost her cat, and she takes us through a busy street of a town.
-The kids will get to familiarise with a town and get connected.
-Maharani the cow is about our crowded streets and how slowly the cow moves amidst the traffic.
+Ponni lost her cat, and she took us through a busy street in a town.
+The kids will get to familiarise themselves with a town and get connected.
+Maharani the cow is about our crowded streets and how slowly the cow moves amid the traffic.

 Do you all visit the Sunday market or Friday market or any market?
-If no pick this illustrated book You can’t find me and know what is a market and how you can enjoy small pleasure by seeing the crowd and seeing the local goods.
+If no, pick this illustrated book You can’t find me and know what is a market is and how you can enjoy small pleasures by seeing the crowd and seeing the local goods.

-Many art forms are prenominal to India.
-Many gorgeous books are published and few of them are Dotted lines, visit the bhil carnival, Dancing on walls, A for ajrakh, Cave art, Where’s the sun?…
+Many art forms are pronominal to India.
+Many gorgeous books are published, and a few of them are Dotted lines visit the bhil carnival, Dancing on walls, A for ajrakh, Cave art, Where’s the sun?…

-You have a book published by DK publisher to learn about India’s flora and fauna.
-Pick Big little nature books instead of any highly illustrated foreign author book which is not relevant to our country’s nature.
+You have a book published by the DK publisher to learn about India’s Flora and fauna.
+Pick Big little nature books instead of any highly illustrated foreign author book, which is not relevant to our country’s nature.

-Now you may wonder where can I buy them?
-Many bookstores are emphasising the foreign illustrator’s titles in the front rack of their shop to attract the customers.
+Now you may wonder, where can I buy them?
+Many bookstores are emphasising the foreign illustrator’s titles in the front rack of their shop to attract customers.
 Few independent book stores stock these books in a physical store.
-But fret not, you have immense options to buy these books online directly from Publisher’s website or small entrepreneurs running a small business in social media.
+But fret not—you have immense options to buy these books online directly from the Publisher’s website or small entrepreneurs running a small business in social media.
 Also, look for book fairs happening in your city and support these local publishers who have a stall in that.

-You can find the list of website and how you can buy them CLICK HERE
+You can find the list of websites and how you can buy them CLICK HERE

 To read similar Indian author books CLICK HERE